ErpNetDocs/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 @@name uses two complementary navigation layers:

 - The **App Bar** helps you select the application you want to work in
-- The **App-Centric Navigation Panel** helps you move inside that application
+- The **App-Centric Navigation Panel** helps you move within that application

 Together, they create a navigation experience that stays **business-oriented, predictable, and scalable**, no matter how many applications or workflows your organization uses.